 8) IFRS 8- Operating Segments

-It requires particular classes of entities (essentially those with publicly traded securities) to disclose information about their operating segments, products and services, the geographical areas in which they operate, and their major customers.
+It requires particular lasses of entities (essentially those with publicly traded securities) to disclose information about their operating segments, products and services, the geographical areas in which they operate, and their major customers.
 Information is based on internal management reports, both in the identification of operating segments and measurement of disclosed segment information.